Jonathan India Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.75 team ERA that ranks 26th across all MLB pitching staffs.
+- The Nationals' 4.79 team ERA ranks 26th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.